JazzMaster/LazGFX/README.md

 		-This isnt a "class project", its my passion.
 Im not rushing my work.
 		-Nobody uses Int10 DOS assembler anyore.
 Even less use Int10 "graphics modes".
 		-Its about "context switching" between text and graphics modes (Linux framebuffer)

-#### Project Attempts to use or uses

-	Simple DirectMedia Layer (www.libsdl.org).
-	X11 "Core Drawing primitives" (www.x.org) - also offered by XQuartz WinAPI (where available and documented)
-    Quartz "JAVA-API" -via XCode (https://developer.apple.com/xcode/)

-	Modified Unit hacks provided by me

-The following are not used (Kernal Mode Setting -KMS- prevents thier use):

-	SVGALib
-	Framebuffer "Graphics mode"

-#### This project cannot use:

-	VESA/Direct Video Driver access (kernel is in ring3, not ring0) Assembler / INT10 or INT21 code (MS DOS specific)

 ### The objective of this package